dherranzf/dherranzf/README.md

 👨‍💻 I am a **Software Engineer** with extensive experience in designing and implementing technological solutions focused on quality, scalability, and performance.

+In this GitHub, I show some **personal projects** I have developed out of personal interest and as practice to inprove and explore new technologies.
+In addition to these, I have professionally contributed to critical and high-impact projects within the companies I have worked for.

 I am always looking for new challenges where I can contribute my experience, learn new things, and continue growing both professionally and personally.

-📜 Additionally, I hold official certifications that validate my knowledge in key technologies:
+📜 Additionally, I hold **official certifications** that validate my knowledge in key technologies:

 - [CKAD – Certified Kubernetes Application Developer](https://www.credly.com/badges/e7292229-9129-46a6-9994-5d6c694cc350)
 - [GraphQL Developer – Associate & Professional](https://www.apollographql.com/tutorials/certifications/1db3f527-1924-4ab9-9844-b5878806bc6a)